transferFrom operation in depositTokens()

 safeTransferFrom execution in _cancelRequest()

-function on the L1 side does not perform checks to verify if the sender is a contract account.
-This oversight can lead to complications during the cancelRequest()
+The depositTokens() function on the L1 side does not perform checks to verify if the sender is a contract account.
+This oversight can lead to complications during the cancelRequest() process, potentially resulting in NFTs being locked within the contract.

-In depositTokens()
+In depositTokens():

 The function does not perform any checks to verify if the sender (msg.sender) is a contract account.

-It does not require the implementation of onERC721Received()
+It does not require the implementation of onERC721Received() for contract accounts.

-In cancelRequest()
+In cancelRequest():

-The function uses safeTransferFrom()
+The function uses safeTransferFrom() to return NFTs.

-requires contract recipients to implement onERC721Received()
+safeTransferFrom() requires contract recipients to implement onERC721Received().

 This inconsistency can lead to a situation where NFTs are accepted from contract accounts during deposit but cannot be returned to them during cancellation.

-deposits an NFT and then attempts to cancel the request, the NFT will become locked in the escrow contract.
+NFT Lock-up: If a contract account that doesn't implement onERC721Received() deposits an NFT and then attempts to cancel the request, the NFT will become locked in the escrow contract.

-Create a file JustContract.t.sol
+Create a file JustContract.t.sol in the test/mock folder:

 And add the following to test/Bridge.t.sol: